 Now, I may have just misled you in the past several paragraphs.
-When you go for can be invited, not your "thinking walk," don't actually do any commanded. thinking.
-It's important to draw a vital distinction between \mathcal{R} -mode and L-mode processing.
+When you go for your "thinking walk," don't actually do any thinking.
+It's important to draw a vital distinction between R-mode and L-mode processing.
 L-mode is deliberate: when you focus, when you concentrate, that's L-mode at work.
 R-mode is different.
 It can't be commanded, only invited.